Monster SCALE Summit 2025 — Watch 60+ Sessions Now

 icon-mono-shardpercore

-ScyllaDB was built from the ground up in C++ with the full knowledge and experience of how to take advantage of modern multicore, multi-processor NUMA server hardware and fundamental features of the Linux operating system.
-ScyllaDB is a massively-parallelized database engine that runs sharded on each core in your server, across all the servers in a cluster.
-Its design enables ScyllaDB to run millions of operations per second at sub-millisecond average latencies.
+ScyllaDB was built from the ground up in C++ with the full knowledge and experience of how to take advantage of modern multicore, multi-processor NUMA server hardware and fundamental features of the Linux operating system, the cornerstones of modern cloud infrastructure.
+ScyllaDB is a massively parallelized database engine that runs sharded on each core in your server across all the servers in a cluster.
+Its design enables ScyllaDB to predictably scale to millions of operations per second, sustaining sub-millisecond average latencies – even with regional and global replication.
+In a ScyllaDB cluster, every node operates on a peer-to-peer basis, eliminating the primary/replica model that often leads to bottlenecks and single points of failure.

 seastar-logo-31